 Not every party is a planned event.
 In fact, some of the best, most memorable parties are those that happen on the spur of the moment.
-You can be party ready anytime simply by having some basic items on hand.
-While this may seem like a lot, you don't have to run out and buy everything at once.
-Over time, here are some items to collect:
+You can be party-ready anytime simply by having some basic items on hand.
+While this may seem like a lot, you don’t have to run out and buy everything at once.
+Over time, here are some items to have on hand:

-- In the pantry: prepared tapenades: nuts; a variety of chips and crackers; salsa or your favorite bottle dip; various pastas and a good sauce; imported tuna and anchovies; olive oil and a good vinegar; Dijon mustard; great pickles; onions and garlic; dates, apricots, or other dried fruit; simple cookies.
+- In the pantry: prepared tapenades; nuts; a variety of chips and crackers; salsa or your favorite bottle dip; various dried pastas and a good jarred sauce; imported tinned tuna and anchovies; olive oil and a good vinegar; Dijon mustard; great pickles; onions and garlic; dates, apricots, or other dried fruit; simple cookies.

-- In the freezer: homemade or organic chicken stock; ice cream or sorbet; frozen pasta sauces
+- In the freezer: homemade or organic chicken stock; frozen pesto; ice cream or sorbet

 - In the bar: seltzer and tonic water; sparkling or mineral water; fruit and tomato juices; wine, beer, and a bottle of Champagne or sparkling wine.

-- By the phone: a stash of take-out menus
+- By the phone: a stash of trustworthy take-out menus

 - Extras: cocktail or dinner napkins, candles, coasters, cocktail picks